What We Do

 "Ensuring our early detection monitoring programs are coordinated and comprehensive, as well as preparing for an emergency response to an AIS detection will be the focus of the group," said Tom Woolf, Montana's Aquatic Invasive Species Bureau Chief.
 "The Columbia River Basin is the largest watershed in the lower 48 that doesn't have mussels, and Montana is working hard to keep it that way."

 Unless there are member conflicts, UC3's executive committee meets every other Wednesday at 9:30 to coordinate and track Commission activities, plan upcoming meetings, and address emerging and timely issues.
 All Commission and Committee meetings are open to the public.
-Contact staff for meeting details
+Contact Cassidy Bender for meeting details

-Members: Chair (Lori Curtis), Vice Chair (Tom Woolf), and staff (Kate Wilson).
+Members: Chair (Lori Curtis), Vice Chair (Tom Woolf), and staff (Kate Wilson & Cassidy Bender).

 Early Detection & Monitoring